-The act of Congress approved April 24, 1820, provides for the sale of public lands in half-quarter sections, and requires that "in every case of the division of a quarter section the line for the division thereof shall run north and south," "and fractional sections, containing 160 acres and upwards, shall in like manner, as nearly as practicable, be subdivided into half quarter sections, under such rules and regulations as may be prescribed by the Secretary of the Treasury; but fractional sections containing less than 160 acres shall not be divided."
+Act of February 11, 1905.
+U.S. Statutes at Large, vol. 2, p.
+313. Section 2356, U.S. Re they were intended to desire the sion of the public lands into quarter sections, and provides they were intended to designate, and that corners of half public lands in half-quarter sections, and requires that Act of April 24, 1890. "in every case of the division of a quarter section the line vol.3, p.
+66. Section gay, U. S. Revised for the division thereof shall run north and south," "and Statutes fractional sections, containing 160 acres and upwards, shall in like manner, as nearly as practicable, be subdivided into half quarter sections, under such rules and regulations as may be prescribed by the Secretary of the Treasury; but fractional sections containing less than 160 acres shall not be divided."